TanJunYing/image-classifier/README.md

 # image-classifier-python-scikit-learn
 ## Project Overview

 This is an image classifier using Python, Scikit-Learn, and Scikit-Image to analyze a large parking area and classify parking spots as empty or occupied.
-Using Support Vector Machines (SVM) and GridSearchCV, we train an optimized model for smart parking management.
+Using Support Vector Machines (SVM) and GridSearchCV, I trained an optimized model for smart parking management.

 ## What’s Inside:
 - Loading and preprocessing images with Scikit-Image